franck-chester/franck-chester.github.io/_posts/2021-11-10-Terraform CDK part 2.md

 ### Upload placeholder lambda source code to S3 Bucket

-We cannot create a lambda function without code behind it, but we can point the lambda to a barebone implementation which we'll later override with the actual code.
+We cannot create a lambda function without code behind it, but we can point the lambda to a barebone implementation which we'll later override with the actual code [^2].
-Interestingly, unless I am horribly mistaken, the exemplar lambda in the [API Gateway tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway-tutorial.html) does not return the [correct schema to be used with the API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format)!

 ``` javascript
 exports.handler = function(event, context, callback) {